 Baby is growing and developing quickly as you begin the third trimester!
 One exciting note is that baby’s eyes are now open.
 Just as puppies are born with their eyelids fused, your baby’s eyelids had been fused shut, but at around this point in pregnancy, they now open and close.
-Some of the exciting developmental landmarks at week 27 include:
+Some of the other exciting developmental landmarks at week 27 include:

 - Baby can form a smile now, especially during REM sleep

 - Little one’s heart rate may decrease at the sound of familiar voices, suggesting that baby is calmed by your voice (2)